Pinterest

 This sour cherry cake, aka Sauerkirschkuchen, is just the one you've been searching for!
 It's German, totally picture-perfect, and it is guaranteed to please.

-It really doesn't get much better than that.
+Since it used jarred cherries (sour cherries, if you can get them), it really doesn't get much better than that.
 So make that a reality and try this simple cake today!

 Don't forget a warm cup of tea or coffee to make the perfect pair.
 Hmm... or perhaps lemonade during the hot weather.
 Maybe even a scoop of vanilla ice cream on the side.

 German cakes and tortes are some of my favorites among all of the German recipes that Oma has introduced me to.
 I'll admit I have a bit of a sweet tooth.
-Especially when it comes to cakes with fresh fruit in them, like this one!
+Especially when it comes to cakes with fruit in them, like this one!

 The famous Black Forest cake and the fruity streusel cake are also two of my favorites.
 (Streusel cake is a popular German cake, also known as crumb cake.
 It gets this name from the crumb-like topping that layers the cake.)
 Think of this cherry cake as a lighter, summery version of the Black Forest cake.

-This is THE cake to make during prime cherry season.
-Speaking of which: when is cherry season?
+Speaking of which: When is cherry season?

 Cherry Season in Germany